otasyn/angular-webjar/README.md

 [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

 This project uses Angular CLI to generate project files.
-Only a few minor changes have been made from the generated project.
+Only a few changes have been made from the generated project.
 Notably, `angular.json` can be used to specify to output directory for the generated files that will be bundled into a WebJar.

+### Generated index

+In `angular.json`, the `index` file can be specified.
+By default, this is `src/index.html`.
+In this project, that has been changed to `src/includes.jsp`.
+This is so that the generated `<script>` tags can be included into another JSP file in the servlet container project.

+Also, the build is executed with the `--deploy-url` argument so that the paths of those files can be set to reflect the path used in the WebJar.

 Gradle
 ------